timescale/docs/timescaledb/how-to-guides/compression/compression-basics.md

 average disk usage over the last month.
 These type of queries greatly benefit from the compressed, columnar format.

-Our compression design thus allows you to get the best of both worlds: recent data is ingested in an uncompressed, row format for efficient shallow and wide queries, and then automatically converted to a compressed, columnar format after it ages and is most often queried using deep and narrow queries.
-Thus one consideration for choosing the age at which to compress the data is when your query patterns change from shallow and wide to deep and narrow.
+Our compression design allows you to get the best of both worlds: recent data is ingested in an uncompressed, row format for efficient shallow and wide queries, and then automatically converted to a compressed, columnar format after it ages and is most often queried using deep and narrow queries.
+Therefore, one consideration for choosing the age at which to compress the data is when your query patterns change from shallow and wide to deep and narrow.

 The other thing to consider is that modifications to chunks that have been compressed are inefficient.
 In fact, the current version of compression disallows INSERTS, UPDATES, and DELETES on compressed chunks completely (although you can manually decompress the chunk to modify it).
-Thus you want to compress a chunk only after it is unlikely to be modified further.
+Because of this current limitation, you want to compress a chunk only after it is unlikely to be modified further.
 The amount of delay you should add to chunk compression to minimize the need to decompress chunks will be different for each use case, but remember to be mindful of out-of-order data.

 <highlight type="warning">
 The current release of TimescaleDB supports the ability to query data in compressed chunks.
-However, it does not support inserts or updates into compressed chunks.
-We also block modifying the schema of hypertables with compressed chunks.
+However, it does not support inserts or updates of data into compressed chunks.

+The ability to insert into compressed chunks is currently slated for TimescaleDB 2.3.
 </highlight>

 With regards to compression, a chunk can be in one of three states: active (uncompressed),